Plantlyfe/HOMELAB-/README.md

 ### Tools Used

-- SPLUNK - Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- SPLUNK & ZABBIX - Security Information and Event Management (SIEM) system for network management, log ingestion and analysis.
-- ZABBIX -
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.
 - Tailscale - Remote Access via VPN